Parkes Elvis Festival: 2012

+2016

+US Elvis tribute artist Donny Edwards was the headliner and he was told it was the first time in the festival's history that all four shows had been sold out.

 2017

-The 2017 Festival ran from 11 to 15 January.
+The 2017 festival ran from 11 to 15 January.
 It was the 25th festival.
 The theme was Viva Las Vegas.
-The Elvis tribute artists for the four feature concerts held at the Parkes Leagues Club was Pete Storm and Jake Rowley.
+The Elvis tribute artists for the four feature concerts held at the Parkes Leagues Club were Pete Storm and Jake Rowley.

 2018

-The 2018 Festival ran from 10 to 14 January.
-It was the 26th Festival celebrating 50 years since the "'68 Comeback" theme.
-More than 26,500 people enjoyed an array of events including International Elvis tribute artist Ben Thompson.
+The 2018 festival ran from 10 to 14 January.
+It was the 26th festival and celebrated 50 years since the "'68 Comeback" theme.
+More than 26,500 people enjoyed an array of events including international Elvis tribute artist Ben Thompson.

 2019

-On 23 January 2019 it was reported by Free Malaysia Today as well as the Parkes Champion Post that some AU$13 million (US$9.3 million) had impacted on the economy of Parkes, as more than 27,000 people visited it to attend some 200 Elvis themed events, with the New South Wales state government projecting an injection of AU$43 million ̈(US̩30.6 million) into the wider region surrounding Parkes in 2019 due to the festival huge success.
+On 23 January 2019 it was reported by Free Malaysia Today as well as the Parkes Champion Post that some $13 million had impacted on the economy of Parkes, as more than 27,000 people visited to attend some 200 Elvis-themed events, with the New South Wales state government projecting an injection of $43 million into the wider region surrounding Parkes in 2019 due to the festival's success.

 2022

-With 2021's cancellation on grounds of COVID-19 pandemic, the festival's on hiatus through April 2022.
-The Parkes Elvis Festival is in its 29th year and attracts close to 25,000 to the town some 222 miles west of Sydney.
+With 2021's cancellation due to the COVID-19 pandemic, the festival went on hiatus until April 2022.
+The Parkes Elvis Festival entered its 29th year and attracted close to 25,000 to the town some 222 miles west of Sydney.

 Sponsors

-Parkes Elvis Festival sponsors include Destination NSW, ARTC, Parkes Shire Council itself and Northparkes Mines, along with many more contributing partners and supporters.
+Parkes Elvis Festival sponsors include Destination NSW, Australian Rail Track Corporation, Parkes Shire Council and Northparkes, along with many more contributing partners and supporters.

+Transport

+Since 2004, CountryLink and its successor NSW TrainLink have operated a special XPT train service from Sydney to Parkes.